onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 Bryan Johnson’s dont die initiative could play a big role in extending our time horizons

+How do we consciously manipulate our discount rate and extend our time horizons?
+Interest & inflation play a role.
+Cartoon: i think we got the discount rate wrong - climate change

 > "With the invention of the clock, Eternity ceased to serve as the measure and focus of human events." - [Neil Postman](https://www.goodreads.com/quotes/594270-with-the-invention-of-the-clock-eternity-ceased-to-serve)

 > "Society grows great when old men plant trees whose shade they know they shall never sit in." - [Greek Proverb](https://www.goodreads.com/quotes/666987-society-grows-great-when-old-men-plant-trees-whose-shade)